 - Approach prospective investors and ask for the money.

 Regardless of the scope and scale of your project, most prospective investors will want to know how they will benefit from your movie.
-Tom Malloy talks about this quite a bit in our film finance guide – But the basic thing to remember is that each prospective investor is looking for a different payoff.
+Tom Malloy talks about this quite a bit in the Film Business Plan training – But the basic thing to remember is that each prospective investor is looking for a different payoff.
 Some want a financial return.
 But some simply want to get involved in the movies.

 There was a time when film distribution required someone picking up your move in exchange for a tremendous outlay of cash.
 Those days are over.
 Thousands of filmmakers flood the market with cheaply produced backyard indies.
 DVD distribution has been replaced by VOD distribution.
 And traditional distributors (with minor exception) no longer offer minimum guarantees.

 Many traditional distributors still pretend it’s 1995 and avenues to the marketplace are limited.
 But this is not true.
 Getting onto iTunes or Amazon or any number of VOD outlets is simply a matter of choosing one of the popular encoding houses and shelling out a few thousand bucks.

 I cover a lot of this in my indie guide to digital distribution.
 But the bottom line is, you no longer need a traditional distributor to grant you access to these marketplaces.
 (Especially if the deal is not good!)